markgordon22/Travel-Tips-Ireland/README.md

 **Javascript folder in the assets folder**

 No errors

 **maps.js**

 ![Google Maps API](testing/jshintgooglemaps.png)

 **Email.jS**

 ![Email JS](testing/jshintemailjs.png)

-**Scripts.js
+**Scripts.js**

 ![Scripts js](testing/jshintscripts.png)

 I thought for scripts.js that there was an error on line 21, however after consulting with tutor support they said that was how the code should be run even though it came up as an error.
-For emailJS I also thought that I was receiving an error until I contacted tutor support that for function sendMail() is just not getting called within the jshint and should be there regardless if it stands as an error.

 ## Compatability Testing